 Getting the COVID-19 Vaccine

-- Individuals in Phase 1a who have already received their first dose should plan to receive their second dose four weeks after their initial dose, which should correspond to the date noted on their COVID-19 immunization card.
+Individuals who have already received their first dose of the Moderna vaccine should plan to receive their second dose four weeks (28 days) after their initial dose.

 What Happens Next?

 Once you receive the vaccine, if you experience any side-effects or have any questions, please don’t hesitate to contact us directly at 781-225-6789 or contact the MHS Nurse Advice Line.